-So we have reduced the sorting problem to an instance of the pairing problem.
+There, we reduce the sorting problem to an instance of the pairing problem.

 Such a problem reduction can be used to show a lower bound.

 - If problem A is at least as hard as problem B, then a lower bound for B is also a lower bound for A. - Hence, we wish to find a problem B with a known lower bound that can be reduced to the problem A.